deathworlders/online/content/books/deathworlders/chapter-80-brought-low.md

 He was up.
 Moving.
 Moving with intent.
 Moving *right.* Jesus.
 Well, at least better.

 “I fuckin’ knew it.
 Now.”
-Daar crouched down in a position to wrestle, then tensed his body *hard* and...just, *fuckin’* **hell.** There wasn’t an ounce of superfluous tissue to be found anywhere on the big guy’s almost *impossibly* hyper-developed physique, and *boy* did that ever show.
-Dude looked like the biggest, hardest, most genuinely athletic bodybuilder there ever was.
+Daar crouched down in a position to wrestle.
 Which, given he was *many* times bigger than Adam now, and made him look downright puny, by comparison...and he’d fuckin’ *broken* the Alpha where Adam had failed…

 No. He’d crushed it like a *fuckin’ grape* after having snatched the damn thing right out of the air.
 Done that *after* a building had been dropped on him, after *leaping* up and out even as the building was still in the act of collapse, and he walked away from it all with nothin’ more than a headache and a head trip.

 *...Fuck.*

 Adam gulped, and crouched down too.
 For the first time in years, he felt *intimidated.* Hell, fuck that.
-He felt *scared.* Daar coulda crushed him like a grape too, even before all this bullshit.
+He felt *scared.* Daar had a habit of overpowering him even before all this bullshit.
 He’d created a monster, and now that monster wanted to prove himself, and have fun doing it.

 Daar sniffed toward him, retracted his claws as best as he could...